UniFormal/uniformal.github.io/doc/language/declarations.md

   Here, we keep it simple and just use a reference to yet another symbol as the term.
 If you use MMT/urtheories and import the strings theory thereof, you can also use strings, i.e. `meta ?myAnnotationKey "abc"`.

+Note that you can have multiple metadatums on the *same* theory with the *same* key.
+In the implementation the [metadatums form a list](apidoc://info.kwarc.mmt.api.metadata.MetaData), hence this is allowed.

 ### Imports/Inheritance between Theories

 Large MMT theories are usually built modularly from smaller ones.